Need to know

 Close to the main hotel pavilions there’s a sparkling, freeform pool and Jacuzzi with sunloungers by the side.
 Surrounded by greenery and nestled up to the lagoon that wends through the resort, it’s a palliative for on-the-go minds.

 Set in thatched huts among the trees, Mala spa’s eight treatment pods (four with a sauna and steam room) are like a small village.
 Siam Botanicals, Voya and Spa Ritual products are used in healing therapies, from massages and reiki, to restorative raindrop and sound treatments.
 There’s a programme of guest practitioners, including chiropractors and nutritionists, and a mani-pedi salon sits on the lower floor of the main spa pod.
 Little waterfalls and streams trickle by the yoga pavilions, and there’s a meditation cave for tranquility seekers.

 Chic and comfy yoga gear.
 Pick up a few Thai phrases before you leave too; this authentic stay offers a chance to meet and greet the locals (to get you started, here’s hello: swạs̄dī).

 Guests are whizzed to their rooms on golf buggies.
 Public areas and two of the Clay Pool Villas (116 and 108) are wheelchair accessible.
 Staff will happily arrange shuttle trips to wherever you wish.

-Over-14s are welcome, but the villas are best suited to twosomes.
+Children of all ages are welcome, but the hotel is best suited to older teenagers.

 Indeed; the hotel contributes to non-profit organisation Kamala Green Club and participates in their monthly beach clean-up.
 Food is grown on site or locally sourced, and leftovers are composted.
 Natural cleaning-products are used, and styrofoam packaging has been banned.
 Staff are schooled in eco-friendly practices, and the hotel strictly vets companies who run excursions involving animals.